Family Switch

 Family Switch is a 2023 American fantasy comedy film directed by McG, written by Adam Sztykiel and Victoria Strouse, and starring Jennifer Garner and Ed Helms.
-The film is based on the 2010 children's book Bedtime for Mommy by Amy Krouse Rosenthal.
+The film is based on the children's book Bedtime for Mommy by Amy Krouse Rosenthal.
 It was released by Netflix on November 30, 2023, and received mixed reviews from critics.

 Plot

-In Los Angeles, the Walker family: the working couple Jess and Bill, along with their three kids CC, Wyatt and Miles, are a divided family: the parents and the children routinely find themselves at odds, primarily due to their respective outlooks towards life.
-With Christmas approaching, the convivial parents vainly attempt to draw the emotionally-distant children to spend more time together than individually.
+In Los Angeles, the Walker family - the working couple Jess and Bill, along with their three kids CC, Wyatt and Miles - are a divided family: the parents and the children routinely find themselves at odds, primarily due to their respective outlooks towards life.
+With Christmas approaching, the convivial parents vainly attempt to draw the emotionally distant children to spend more time together than individually.

 During an excursion to the Griffith Observatory to witness a rare planetary alignment, the fissures between the family erupt - with Jess and CC, Bill and Wyatt simultaneously wishing each other to try being them for a more intimate understanding.
-While asking an astrologer, Angelica, to take a family picture, a blinding flash rocks the observatory; in the melee, the family accidentally damage the telescope.
+While asking an astrologer, Angelica, to take a family picture, a blinding flash rocks the observatory; in the melee, the family damages the telescope.

-The next morning, the family awaken to find themselves spiritually split from each other: Jess and CC find themselves in each other's bodies, as do Bill and Wyatt, much to their collective horror.
+The next morning, the family wakes up to find themselves accidentally switched bodies from each other: Jess and CC find themselves in each other's bodies, as do Bill and Wyatt, much to their collective horror.
 Moving to resolve the quagmire, the family employ their unknowing neighbor Rolf to babysit toddler Miles and family dog Pickles, who were also switched.
-At the observatory, the family manage to bribe the staff to accelerate the telescope's repairs with the aim of reverting into their original bodies by the end of the planetary alignment.
+At the observatory, the family manage to bribe the staff to accelerate the telescope's repairs with the aim of switching into their original bodies by the end of the planetary alignment.

-Attempts by the family to pursue their regular lives in each other's bodies culminates in disaster: "Jess" (CC), attempts to deliver a presentation to an important client on her mother's behalf, which is ruined when she hastily devours ice cream, kicking in her mother's lactose intolerance, causing her to fart profusely during the meeting, while "CC" (Jess), intentionally compromises her daughter's crucial soccer match to help an injured opponent, which is witnessed by a national recruiter in attendance; "Wyatt" (Bill) bungles his son's interview for a Yale scholarship with his nonchalant attitude, and "Bill" (Wyatt), despite his strange demeanor that day, is invited to a party hosted by his son's crush, Ariana.
+Attempts by the family to pursue their regular lives in each other's bodies culminates in disaster: "Jess" (CC) attempts to deliver a presentation to an important client on her mother's behalf, which is ruined when she hastily devours ice cream, kicking in her mother's lactose intolerance, causing her to fart profusely during the meeting, while "CC" (Jess) intentionally compromises her daughter's crucial soccer match to help an injured opponent, which is witnessed by a national recruiter in attendance; "Wyatt" (Bill) bungles his son's interview for a Yale scholarship with his nonchalant attitude, and "Bill" (Wyatt), despite his strange demeanor that day, is invited to a party hosted by his son's crush, Ariana.